LassoSoft/LassoGuide/source/databases/filemaker-data-sources.rst

 By default FileMaker performs a "begins with" search for each field in a query.
 In FileMaker Server each field can only be specified one time within each search query.
-See the information about FileMaker search symbols below for strategies to perform complex queries in FileMaker Server.
+See the information below on FileMaker search symbols for strategies to perform complex queries in FileMaker Server.

 Lasso also provides the following operators that allow different queries to be performed.
 Each operator should be specified immediately before the field and